-Freys Hotel has to be one of my happiest hotel stays ever.
+Freys Hotel has to be one of my happiest hotel experiences ever.
 It is a charming, family-run establishment, with 127 individually-decorated rooms.
 Its location, close to Stockholm train station and the Arlanda Express (connecting the city to the airport), makes it ideal as a starting point for all your Stockholm sightseeing.

 Oh, and did I mention the teddy bears?